 MAX_VERTEX_TEXTURE_IMAGE_UNITSattribute to determine the exact number of textures you can access.
 In earlier versions of iOS, this attribute always had a value of

-For more information, see OpenGL ES Programming Guide for iOS and iOS Device Compatibility Reference.
+For more information, see OpenGL ES Programming Guide and iOS Device Compatibility Reference.

 Message UI Framework